sergeinack3/PowerERP/SECURITY.md

 # Security Policy

-This file contains some policies about the security reports on Powererp ERP CRM project, one of the most popular Open Source ERP and CRM in the world.
+This file contains some policies about the security reports on PowerERP ERP CRM project, one of the most popular Open Source ERP and CRM in the world.

 ## Supported Versions for security reports